InesBatista28/Linux-Recycle-Bin-Simulation/test.md

 3. Verify that directory and contents are removed

 **Expected Result:**
-- All contents moved recursively.
+- All contents moved recursively  3.
 Check that it is no longer in the original path
 - One metadata entry for `dirA`
 - Log entry created